skamalj/datagenerator/Readme.md

 * Repeat, now notivce that since device selection is random, same device can be picked up for generating record or any other

 Now if you define devices as sources, data is generated in following way:-
-* Multiple generator are created onme for each source with the set interval (say 5 secs)
+* Multiple generator are created once for each source with the set interval (say 5 secs)
 * At each interval you will get data records for each source/device

+### Failure Simulation
+* To simulate source failure, set probability of source failure - 0.01 - 100.
+At each iteration/interval probability is calculated for each source for failure and are taken out of generator.
+* You can also set min. number of sources which should remain to override failure simulation.
+No sources will be marked fail if number of sources falls to this level

 Caution:  If you are planning on large number of sources, then keep you interval large as well else you will overwhelm  your system